 In addition to the above strategies, some RiverFront clients may be invested in the Conservative Growth Strategy.
 This strategy was closed to new investors as of April 30, 2013.
 Clients invested in the Conservative Growth Strategy will continue to have their portfolios managed and are allowed to add new assets to their accounts; however, the composition of the portfolio, while still within the initial investment strategy parameters, has evolved to be identical to that of the Moderate Growth & Income Strategy.

-With respect to Advantage, ETF Advantage, and Mutual Funds, portfolio quality and concentration requirements are established to provide an overall discipline and structure to the portfolio.
-Strategies ordinarily include long and short-term purchases of equity and/or fixed income securities, and ETPs.
-Please note, however, that, although Mutual Funds are technically able to hold individual fixed income securities, our portfolio management team has, in the past, sought fixed income exposure for the Mutual Funds through ETPs only.
+With respect to Advantage and, ETF Advantage, portfolio quality and concentration requirements are established to provide an overall discipline and structure to the portfolio.
+Advantage Strategies ordinarily include long and short-term purchases of equity and/or fixed income securities, and ETPs.
+ETF Advantage strategies will include long and short-term purchases of equity and/or fixed income securities, but only via investments in ETPs.
 ETPs are used to manage sector, asset class, and country/region allocations of the portfolios.
 Diversification and liquidity are paramount risks in the management of fixed income allocations, and RiverFront seeks to achieve suitable diversification and liquidity levels through investments in ETPs and potentially investments in closed-end funds (“CEFs”).
-Similarly, the specialized knowledge and transaction costs associated with international equity investing make ETPs and potentially CEFs desirable strategies for this sector of the portfolio.
-For the fixed income and international equity asset classes, investments in ETPs and CEFs can form a core portfolio strategy.
-Domestic equity investments will be “all-cap” in nature and can take a variety of forms, including individual equity securities, ETPs, and CEFs.
-Because RiverFront’s investment strategies rely in part on the use of ETPs, and ETFs in particular, investors should consider the risks inherent to ETPs, including ETFs, before investing in Advantage, ETF Advantage, or Mutual Funds.
+Similarly, the specialized knowledge and transaction costs associated with international equity investing make ETPs and potentially CEFs desirable strategies for this sector of the portfolios.
+For the fixed income and international equity asset classes, investments in ETPs form a core portfolio strategy.
+Domestic equity investments will be “all-cap” in nature and depending on the portfolio, can take a variety of forms, including individual equity securities, ETPs, and CEFs.
+Because RiverFront’s investment strategies rely in part on the use of ETPs, and ETFs in particular, investors should consider the risks inherent to ETPs, including ETFs, before investing in Advantage or ETF Advantage.
 For information on the material risks associated with ETPs, see “Risks Related to ETPs” below.

-Due to the investment strategies and methodologies of RiverFront, Advantage, ETF Advantage, and Mutual Funds will likely experience high portfolio turnover.
+Due to the investment strategies and methodologies of RiverFront, Advantage and ETF Advantage will likely experience high portfolio turnover.
 Portfolio turnover is defined as a change in the securities held by an account.
-Higher portfolio turnover is a result of frequent trading and involves correspondingly greater expenses to a client account, including brokerage commissions or dealer mark-ups and other transaction costs on the sale of securities and reinvestments in other securities.
+Higher portfolio turnover is a result of frequent trading and involves correspondingly greater expenses to a client account, including brokerage commissions or dealer mark-ups/mark-downs and other transaction costs on the sale of securities and reinvestments in other securities.
 Such turnover may also represent tax risk.
 The trading costs and tax risk associated with portfolio turnover may adversely affect performance.

 Additionally, certain strategies may purchase commodities and emerging market debt or equity.
 Investors in commodity ETPs are likely to be subject to K-1 filings.
 The income and certain expenses of commodity ETPs are passed through to the owners, who report and pay tax on the income.
 The K-1 is the form used to report each owner’s share of income and certain expense items.

 While certain RiverShares, Advantage and ETF Advantage portfolios will have similar strategies and investment objectives, it is important to understand that there will be key differences between RiverShares, Advantage and ETF Advantage portfolios.
-First, each program will invest in different securities and will, therefore, perform differently.
-For example, the Asset Allocation Team may determine that an investment in a particular security is suitable for Advantage but not for the RiverShares models.
-Because RiverShares models can only invest in Eligible ETFs, if RiverFront wants to implement a new investment strategy within RiverShares, RiverFront may need to develop another RiverShares-Eligible ETF in order to do so.
-This will cause performance differences between one Investment Solution provided as a RiverShares portfolio and the same Investment Solution provided as an Advantage or ETF Advantage portfolio.
-Further, RiverShares and Advantage Solutions will have different costs/fees associated with them (see Item 5 of this Brochure).
+First, each program will invest in different securities as described above and will, therefore, perform differently.
+Further, RiverShares, Advantage and ETF Advantage portfolios will have different costs/fees associated with them (see Item 5 of this Brochure).
 Also, RiverShares portfolios will target a 2% cash allocation and will enact defensive tactical strategies by shifting portfolio assets into bond ETFs, whereas Advantage and ETF Advantage portfolios may enact defensive tactical strategies by shifting portfolio assets into cash.
 In periods of market decline, RiverShares portfolios may perform worse than Advantage or ETF Advantage portfolios that can have a higher allocation to cash/cash equivalents should the selected Eligible ETF underperform an equivalent cash allocation.